polterguy/sephia-five/README.md

 ### User management

 Sephia Five is a multiuser system (obviously), and we provide a _"professional addon"_ to Sephia Five, which allows you to manage your users.
-This module is not open source, since we too need bread and butter.
-However, if you would want to create multiple users for your system, you could do this with the _"Executor"_ in System42, by typing in something like the following, and evaluating it.
+This module is not technically _"open source"_, since we too need bread and butter.
+However, if you would want to create multiple users for your system, you could do this with the _"Apps/Executor"_ in System42, by typing in something like the following, and evaluating it.

 ```
 p5.auth.users.create:some-username